Apurva0109/nd00333-capstone/starter_file/README.md

     Advantages of Random Parameter Sampling:

-    1. Random sampling is used to randomly select value so, it eliminates sampling bias.
+    1. Random sampling is used to randomly select values so, it eliminates sampling bias.
     2. It supports discrete and continuous hyperparameters.
     3. It reduces computation time.
 ```